Aller au contenu

 Is Pu'er tea good for your health?

-Does Pu'er help digestion?
+Does Pu'er aid digestion?

 What is the difference between fermented Pu'er and raw Pu'er in Chinese medicine?